Ike Dike

 The project manager named by Dannenbaum Engineering to study the Ike Dike and alternatives, Christopher W. Sallese, is a retired U.S. Army Corps of Engineer colonel.
 He was the district engineer and commanding officer of the Galveston District.
-Sallese is named as one of several defendants in an April 19, 2013 federal lawsuit filed in United States District Court, Southern District of Texas, Galveston Division, as Civil Action No. 3:13-CV-00126.
+Sallese is named as one of several defendants in an April 19, 2013, federal lawsuit filed in United States District Court, Southern District of Texas, Galveston Division, as Civil Action No. 3:13-CV-00126.
 This lawsuit is significant because the East Galveston Bay complex and neighboring counties would be changed greatly if the dike was constructed.
 Property owners and the economic base of the area would face tremendous changes.
 In addition, the Rollover Pass area is a federally protected critical habitat for endangered species and is a key point for marine species migration.

 In 2018, the Army Corps of Engineers gave its approval to a dike plan estimated to cost between $23 and $31 billion.
 The proposal is similar to, but not identical to, Merrell's original proposal.
 Additional studies for the proposal are expected to be completed in 2021 at which time Congress would be expected to debate funding.

 In May 2021, the Texas legislature approved the barrier proposal.
-As of August 2021, the plan is being submitted to the U.S. Congress for consideration to be funded as part of the infrastructure plans proposed by President Biden.
+As of August 2021, the plan had been submitted to the U.S. Congress for consideration to be funded as part of the infrastructure plans proposed by President Biden.

 In the summer of 2022, the U.S. Congress approved the Water Resources and Development Act which would authorize the U.S. Army Corps of Engineers to begin planning the Ike Dike, though funding has not been secured.

+In January 2023, the Defense budget authorized $31 billion (of a $34 billion project total project cost) for the Ike Dike.
+In June 2023, the Texas legislature authorized $550 million for the Ike Dike.